-- Status: Non-Exempt - Compensation: Upon appointment, the Lieutenant will receive a 5% increase to their base hourly rate as a Paramedic.
-In the event that the Lieutenant returns to

-• Location and Hours of Work: All Lieutenants will be assigned to and fill the Paramedic slots at Station 11.
+- Status: Hourly - Compensation: Upon appointment, the Lieutenant will receive a 5% increase to their base hourly rate as a Paramedic.
+In the event that the Lieutenant returns to the position of Paramedic, whether voluntarily or involuntarily, this increase will be reversed on the effective date of the position change. - Location and Hours of Work: All Lieutenants will be assigned to and fill the Paramedic slots at Station 2.
 Hours and days of work will vary.
 Scheduled hours and shift parameters are subject to change at any time for any reason at the discretion of the Director(s.)